customeros/customeros/packages/apps/www/src/pages/en/api/metadata-object.md

 ```

 ### id
-Unique `string` idenfying the object.
+Unique `string` identifying the object.
 This property is always set.

 ### created
 ISO 8601 `timestamp` of when the object was created.